turingschool/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 If you get an error that says something like `Database username "YOUR_NAME" does not exist.` you will need to create a database that shares the username.
 Run `createdb "YOUR_NAME"` and re-run `psql`.

-Create a database to use a playground:
+Create a database to use as a playground:
 `CREATE DATABASE intermediate_sql;`

 Close the current connection and connect to the DB we just created.